Morris Area Tourism Board

 In order for your organization or business to be considered for support from the Tourism Board, the following must be met:

-The Tourism Board reserves the right to reject any request that does not meet the above criteria, for budgetary reasons, or requests that are not consistent with the purposes, goals, and legally acceptable uses of tourism funds.
+The Tourism Board reserves the right to reject any request for budgetary reasons or when it is not consistent with the purpose, goals, and legally acceptable use of tourism funds.

 Whats Next?